Why the Rohingya Muslims are Hyderabad’s ticking time bombs

 New Delhi, Nov 30: Union Home Minister, Amit Shah said that the AIMM should give in writing that the Rohingyas should be evicted, following which one must watch out for the Centre's response.

-While taking a dig a Asaduddin Owaisi, Shah said whenever the issue of Rohingyas comes up in Parliament, who takes their side.
+While taking a dig at Asaduddin Owaisi, Shah said whenever the issue of Rohingyas comes up in Parliament, who takes their side.
 The people know it.

 The issue of Rohingya Muslims has been long debated and it was in 2013 that they began making their way into various Indian cities, especially Hyderabad.
 On the Rohingya issue, terror groups such as the Jamaat-ul Mujahideen Bangladesh, Students Islamic Movement of India and the Lashkar-e-Tayiba work in tandem.
 While the JuMB is tasked with ensuring that recruitments take place in camps at Hyderabad, West Bengal and Assam, the SIMI focuses on the northern cities including Delhi.
 The focus of the Lashkar-e-Tayiba has been primarily Jammu and it sees overall operation.